-As we evaluate the bad brake shoes symptoms, remember to watch for signs that something is wrong.
+As I discuss bad brake shoes symptoms, remember to watch for signs that something is wrong.
 By knowing where the brake shoes are located and how they function, you will also be better equipped to replace them when the time comes.
-Let’s begin with a quick look at the signs:
+Let’s begin with a quick look at the signs.

-Here is a more detailed list of the most common symptoms of bad or worn brake shoes:
+Here is a more detailed list of the signs of worn or bad brake shoes to look for:

 1. Parking Brake Troubles